 Ans: d

-Response: See section 1.2, Basic Statistical Concepts
+Response: See section 1.2, Data Measurement

 Difficulty: Medium

-Learning Objective: 1.2: define important statistical terms, including population, sample, and parameter, as they relate to descriptive and inferential statistics.
+Learning Objective: 1.2: Define important statistical terms, including population, sample, and parameter, as they relate to descriptive and inferential statistics.

-53. The Chamber of Commerce wants to assess its membership's opinions of the North American Free Trade Agreement.
+79. The Chamber of Commerce wants to assess its membership's opinions of the North American Free Trade Agreement.
 One-hundred of the 2,000 members are randomly selected and contacted by telephone.
 Seventy-five reported an overall favorable opinion, and twenty-five reported an overall unfavorable opinion.
 The proportion, 0.75, is a ___________.